curt0230/School_District_Analysis/README.md

   * Overall passing scores dropped .3% from 65.2% to 64.9%
   * Thomas High School maintained its second best ranking based on overall scores

 Thomas High School's 9th grade class numbers approximately 460 students out of the 39,170 students in the district, or approximately one percent of the student population.
 This sample size is relavent for purposes of statistical analysis.
-In general the variance in pass rates after stripping the suspect scores doesn't significantly affect the district-level metrics.
+In general the variance in pass rates after stripping the suspect scores doesn't however significantly affect the district-level metrics.

 ### Overall district performance